elliott-king/elliott-king.github.io/_pages/index.md

 ## Hi, I'm Elliott King

-Data Science tickles the empirical part of my brain, but making projects that grow, walk, and run is my true passion.

-I am currently volunteering with the [Astoria Digital](https://astoria.digital/) NYC-based aid organization.
-They provide web development and technical support for local volunteer organizations.
+This space exists for my personal blog and portfolio.
+I'm currently working on re-organizing this site, but the TL;DR is I'm a full-stack dev in NYC.

 Reach out on [LinkedIn](https://www.linkedin.com/in/elliottwking/) or just [email me](mailto:elliottking93@gmail.com) if you are hiring for NYC or remote!
-I mostly work with Rails, Python, and JS, but I have dabbled in many technologies.
+I mostly work with Python and JS/TS, but I have dabbled in many technologies.

 ## Projects
 {% include project_row id="projects_row1" %}